youtype/boto3_stubs_docs/mypy_boto3_sagemaker/client.md

 ### list_model_package_groups

-Gets a list of the model groups in your AWS account.
+Gets a list of the model groups in your Amazon Web Services account.

 Type annotations for `boto3.client("sagemaker").list_model_package_groups` method.